Lybecker/k8s-friendly-aspnetcore/readme.md

 > Requires [Docker installed and running](https://docs.docker.com/install/) locally

-### Volume mount HTTPS certificate
+## Volume mount HTTPS certificate
 Create a self-signed certificate and export it to a file:

 ```bash
 dotnet dev-certs https -v -ep .\HelmCharts\dotnetcoredocker\templates\_aspnetcore-cert.pfx -p createyourownpassword
 ```

+> The certificate is stored in the Helm templates folder, as Helm Charts does not currently support files as parameters (issue [#3276](https://github.com/helm/helm/issues/3276)).

-### Try to run the container locally with self-signed certificate
+## Try to run the container locally with self-signed certificate

 This is how we will run the container
 - exposing port 5000 & 5001- mount volumne .\HelmCharts\dotnetcoredocker\templates\ to /root/.dotnet/https